awosoga/CMSAC_2022/README.md

 # CMSAC_2022
-Supplementary Material for Carnegie Mellon Sports Analytics Conference Paper
+Supplementary Material for Carnegie Mellon Sports Analytics Conference Paper For Markdown Script, remember to set proper working directory!

-Beyond the Boxscore: Applying Team and Individual Performance Evaluation Metrics to Canadian Basketball
+# Title: Beyond the Boxscore: Applying Team and Individual Performance Evaluation Metrics to Canadian Basketball

 # Abstract
 The increased usage of statistical tools and methodologies in basketball has led to